-On the other hand, when eggplant is properly cooked to a very tender consistency, and seasoned courageously, it becomes one of the most delicious vegetables on the planet.
+On the other hand, when eggplant is properly cooked until it’s perfectly tender and seasoned courageously, it becomes one of the most delicious vegetables on the planet.

-In this recipe we are going to salt and drain the sliced eggplant—one way to ensure it’ll be tender and not spongy; coat it with olive oil, lemon juice, and garlic.
-We will then roast the eggplant until very tender, and slather it with homemade pesto.
-A simple strip of roasted bell pepper rolled up in the middle, and you’ve got yourself one amazingly flavorful, nutritious dish.
+In this recipe we are going to salt and drain the sliced eggplant—one way to ensure it’ll be tender and not spongy; coat it with olive oil, lemon juice, and garlic; roast it; then slather it with homemade pesto.
+Add a simple strip of roasted bell pepper rolled up in the middle, and you’ve got yourself one amazingly flavorful, nutritious appetizer.

-- Toast the walnuts in a toaster oven, regular oven, or dry skillet for a few minutes — watch closely, they go from browned to black very quickly.
+Toast the walnuts in a toaster oven, regular oven, or dry skillet for a few minutes—watch closely, as they go from browned to black very quickly.

-- Combine the walnuts, basil, garlic, and a generous pinch of salt in the bowl of a food processor, add the olive oil, then the nutritional yeast, and then the lemon juice, blending after each addition.
-Combine until your pesto is a nice consistency — don’t over blend.
+Combine the walnuts, basil, garlic, and a generous pinch of salt in the bowl of a food processor and blend until combined.
+Add the olive oil, then the nutritional yeast, and then the lemon juice, blending after each addition.
+Combine until your pesto has the consistency of paste—don’t over blend.

-- Trim the ends from the eggplants and thinly slice, ¼ inch thick, the long way.
-Arrange on parchment paper lined baking sheets and generously sprinkle with sea salt.
+Trim the ends from the eggplants.
+Slice the eggplants lengthwise into 1/4-inch-thick pieces.
+Arrange the pieces on parchment paper–lined baking sheets and generously sprinkle with sea salt.
 Allow the eggplant to sit for 20 minutes, until some liquid is drawn out.
-Preheat the oven to 400 degrees F.
+Preheat the oven to 400°F.

-- Spread 1 Tablespoon of pesto down the center, crosswise, of each slice of roasted eggplant.
+Spread 1 tablespoon pesto down the center, crosswise, of each slice of roasted eggplant.
 Top with a strip of bell pepper, then roll and secure with a toothpick.
-Repeat with the remaining eggplant, pesto and bell pepper.
+Repeat with the remaining eggplant, pesto, and bell pepper.
 Arrange the rolls on a serving platter and top with the chopped fresh basil.
 Store in the fridge until serving.
 Store leftovers in an airtight container in the fridge for up to 5 days.